We are a confederation

 Current Oxfam affiliates: Oxfam America (USA),Oxfam Australia, Oxfam in Belgium, Oxfam Brasil, Oxfam Canada, Oxfam IBIS (Denmark), Oxfam France, Oxfam Germany, Oxfam Great Britain, Oxfam Hong Kong, Oxfam India, Oxfam Intermón (Spain), Oxfam Ireland, Oxfam Italy, Oxfam Mexico, Oxfam New Zealand, Oxfam Novib (Netherlands), Oxfam Québec and Oxfam South Africa

-The Confederation also has two public engagement offices, one in South Korea, and the other in Sweden, which concentrate on raising awareness and funds for our work.
+The Confederation also has three public engagement offices - in South Korea, Sweden and Argentina - which concentrate on raising awareness and funds for our work.

 From time to time Oxfam International also welcomes outside organizations into our network with a view to becoming full affiliate members of the Confederation.
 By working closely together we can test our cooperation, consider our shared values, and whether we are a good fit for each other.
 These observers don’t pay fees and have no voting rights, but benefit from full rights to information and participation in work meetings.